xtreme-sameer-vohra/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ## Distribute the Certificates

-Copy the appropriate certificates and private keys to each controller instance:
+Copy the appropriate certificates and private keys to each instance:

 ```bash
 for instance in master-1 master-2; do